BuildForSDG/team-276/README.md

 ## LICENSE
 MIT

-## Authentication system BACKEND for user to login, register and have access control.
+## Authentication system BACKEND for user to login, register and have access control

 Login and Registration Application using Node.js and the Express framework to build the registration form with validation, which persists its data to a MongoDB database.
 - Validation with @hapi/joi